Continuity of discrete homomorphisms of diffeomorphism groups

 \end{proof}

 \end{subsection}

 \end{section}

-\begin{section}{Blow-ups and gluing of actions} In the proof of theorem \ref{1} we are going to make use of the following two constructions on group actions on manifolds:
+\begin{section}{Blow-ups and gluing of actions} In the proof of Theorem \ref{1} we are going to make use of the following two constructions on group actions on manifolds:

-\begin{subsection}{Blow-ups} Given a closed manifold $N$ and a closed submanifold $L \subset N$ of positive codimension, let $\Dc(N,L)$ be the group of diffeomorphisms of $N$ preserving $L$ setwise.
-Suppose $G \subseteq \Dc(N,L)$.
-We are going to show how to construct a natural action of $G$ in a compact manifold with boundary $N^{\sigma}$, the blow up of $N$ along $L$.\\
+\begin{subsection}{Blow-ups} Given a closed manifold $N$ and a closed embedded submanifold $L \subset N$ of positive codimension, let $\Dc(N,L)$ be the group of diffeomorphisms of $N$ preserving $L$ setwise.
+Suppose we have a group $G \subseteq \Dc(N,L)$.
+We will show how to construct a natural action of $G$ in $N^{\sigma}$, where $N^{\sigma}$ is the manifold obtained by blowing up $N$ along $L$.\\

-Intuitively the blow up $N^{\sigma}$ is obtained by compactifying $N \backslash L$ by the unit normal bundle of $L$ in $N$ in a natural way.
-More concretely, let $N(L)$ be the unit normal bundle of our submanifold $L$ in some metric on $N$.
-The normal neighborhood theorem states that the map: defined by sending $(v,t)$ to the point $\gamma_v(t)$ at distance $t$ along the geodesic with initial vector $v$ is a diffeomorphism onto a neighborhood of $L$, for small $\epsilon$.\\
+Intuitively, the blow-up $N^{\sigma}$ is obtained by compactifying $N \backslash L$ by the unit normal bundle of $L$ in $N$.
+More concretely, let fix a Riemannian metric on $N$ and let $N(L)$ be the unit normal bundle of our submanifold $L$ in that metric.
+The normal neighborhood theorem states that the map: Defined by sending $(v,t)$ to the point $\gamma_v(t)$ in $N$ at distance $t$ along the geodesic with initial vector $v$, is a diffeomorphism onto a neighborhood of $L$ for sufficiently small $\epsilon$.\\

-We can define formally $N^\sigma$, the \emph{blow up} of $N$ along $L$, as follows:
+We now define formally $N^\sigma$, the \emph{blow-up} of $N$ along $L$, as follows: